-RCTC's Community Health Worker program is a 16 - 17 credit certificate program designed to be completed in one semester.
+RCTC's Community Health Worker program is a certificate program designed to be completed in one semester.

-The Community Health Worker program is offered in a cohort model contact Business and Workforce Education, www.rctc.edu/workforce, for program dates.
+The Community Health Worker program is offered in a cohort model.
+Contact Business and Workforce Education at www.rctc.edu/workforce for program dates.
 Students must attend full-time to complete the program in one semester.